SamChou19815/TypedStore/README.md

     // You need to explicitly declare all the fields.
 Otherwise, it will throw an exception. it[FooTable.bar] = "haha"
     it[FooTable.answer42] = 42
+    // The type system ensures it[BarTable.bar] = 42 is a compile time error.
 }
 // Read
 val entities = FooEntity.query {
-  filter = FooTable.answer42 eq 42
+  // filter, order, and limit are all optional filter = FooTable.answer42 eq 42
+  order = FooTable.answer42.desc()
   limit = 3
 }.toList()
 // Update